voidxog/Android-16-Expressive-Theme/README.md

 ### Installation

-- Download the latest APK of Android 16 Expressive Theme from the [releases section](https://github.com/igorb200828/Android-16-Expressive-Theme/releases) and install it like any normal APK.
+- Download the latest APK of Material 3 Expressive Theme from the [releases section](https://github.com/igorb200828/Android-16-Expressive-Theme/releases) and install it like any normal APK.
 - Now open the LSPosed Manager and go to "Modules".
-- "Android 16 Expressive Theme" should now appear in that list.
+- "Material 3 Expressive Theme" should now appear in that list.
-- Click on "Android 16 Expressive Theme" and enable the module by flipping the switch at the top that says "Enable module".
+- Click on "Material 3 Expressive Theme" and enable the module by flipping the switch at the top that says "Enable module".
 - Next, tick the other apps that you want the module to apply to.
 The recommended one's will be already selected.
 - Force close the selected apps multiple times for the changes to fully apply or restart the device.